parksw3/COVID19-Korea/README.md

 * `note`: miscellaneous notes
 * `KCDC_no`: article number on the KCDC website

-### Sheet 5: Cumulative number of cases by age group
+### Sheet 5: Cumulative number of cases by age group based on the official press release (9:00 AM)

 # Summary figures